OffchainLabs/arbitrum-classic/docs/Running_Goerli_Nitro_Node.md

   - APIs offered over the HTTP-RPC interface (default `net,web3,eth`)
   - Add `debug` to enable tracing
 - `--http.corsdomain`
-  - Comma separated list of domains from which to accept cross origin requests (browser enforced)
+  - Comma separated list of domains from which to accept cross origin requests, or `*` for all domains (browser enforced)
 - `--http.vhosts`
   - Comma separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts `*` wildcard (default `localhost`)
 - `--node.archive`